-The assets and liabilities of foreign operations, including goodwill and fair value adjustments arising on acquisition, are translated to Indian Rupees at exchange rates at the reporting date.
-The income and expenses of foreign operations are translated to Indian rupees using average exchange rates during the period.
-Foreign currency differences are recognized in other comprehensive income.
-Such differences are captured in the foreign currency translation reserve "FCTR" within other components of equity.
-When a foreign operation is disposed of, in part or in full, the relevant amount in the FCTR is transferred to profit or loss.
+The assets and liabilities of foreign operations, including goodwill and fair value adjustments arising on acquisition, are translated to the functional currency at exchange rates at the reporting date.
+The income and expenses of foreign operations and cash flows are translated to using average exchange rates during the period.
+Any differences arising on such translation are recognized in other comprehensive income.
+Such differences are included in the foreign currency translation reserve "FCTR" within other components of equity.
+When a foreign operation is disposed off, in part or in full, the relevant amount in the FCTR is transferred to profit or loss.